barryclark/jekyll-now/_posts/2015-08-31-Syntax-Factory-Vs-Parse-Text.md

 ### The source code
 The source code to the generator is [available on GitHub](https://github.com/CodeConnect/SyntaxFactoryVsParseText)

 You can follow the call tree which is identical in both `ParseTextCodeGenerator` and `SyntaxFactoryCodeGenerator`.
 The entry point is method `GenerateType`, which calls `getAllMembers`.
 This method calls both `getRunMethod` and `getMethods`.
 The former calls `getMethodInvocations` and the latter one calls `getMethodBody`.
-There is an extra step in the `ParseTextCodeGenerator.generateType`: you must get the root of the tree and descend to down the child nodes to find the desired `TypeDeclarationSyntax`.
+There is an extra step in the `ParseTextCodeGenerator.GenerateType`: you must get the root of the tree and descend to down the child nodes to find the desired `TypeDeclarationSyntax`.

 `ParseText` code generation:
 ![Screenshot of code generated with Code Connect](/images/SyntaxFactory-vs-ParseText/ptCode.png)